 What is your favorite thing to do when you visit the US?

 I've loved everything I've seen in the US and have never seen anything I didn't love.
 The Seattle area (the Olympic Peninsula, the islands, the city, the Cascades) is all gorgeous.
 The Grand Canyon — what a place!
 New England is truly beautiful.
 Las Vegas is a slice of pure American culture, and what a slice.
 I can't wait to go back.

 Do you really collect bits of cockney slang that rhyme?

 What I like about rhyming slang is that, like any language, it evolves.
-To refer to someone as a "third" meant he was a "Richard" (Richard III) but then it changed to mean a "Douglas" (Douglas Hurd, Conservative Politician of the 80s).
-A personal favourite is the modern slang for a lower second class degree (2:2) which is called a "Desmond" (Tutu).
+To refer to someone as a "third" meant he was a "Richard" (because of Richard III), but then it changed to mean a "Douglas" (after Douglas Hurd, a conservative politician of the '80s).
+A personal favorite is the modern slang for a British university's lower-second-class degree (2:2), which is called a "Desmond" (Tutu).

-Barking, a town just outside London, gives an example of commonly-used slang that doesn't rhyme.
-"Barking mad" is a phrase used in English for someone so mad that they bark at the moon.
-Nowadays, you hear "He's three stops down from Plaistow" which comes from the fact that, on the District Line, Barking is three stops further out than Plaistow.
-Towards the end of her period in office, a member of Margaret Thatcher's cabinet referred to her by her cabinet nickname, Daggers.
+Barking, a town just outside London, gives an example of commonly used slang that doesn't rhyme.
+"Barking mad" is a phrase used in English for someone so crazy that they bark at the moon.
+Nowadays, you hear "He's three stops down from Plaistow," which comes from the fact that, on the District Line of the London Underground, Barking is three stops past Plaistow.
+Towards the end of her period in office, a member of Margaret Thatcher's cabinet referred to her by her cabinet nickname, "Daggers."
 The interviewer asked him if this nickname came from the steely looks she gave people.
-"No," he replied, "it's from Dagenham.
+"No," he replied, "it's from 'Dagenham.'
 Three stops beyond Barking."